pingcap/docs-cn/tidb-cloud/tidb-cloud-poc.md

 - Real-time HTAP
 - Compatible with the MySQL 5.7 protocol and MySQL ecosystem

-You might also be interested in using [TiFlash](https://docs.pingcap.com/tidb/stable/tiflash-overview)<sup>beta</sup>, a columnar storage engine that helps speed up analytical processing.
-During the PoC, you can use the TiFlash<sup>beta</sup> feature at any time.
+You might also be interested in using [TiFlash](https://docs.pingcap.com/tidb/stable/tiflash-overview), a columnar storage engine that helps speed up analytical processing.
+During the PoC, you can use the TiFlash feature at any time.

 ## Step 3.
 Sign up and create a dedicated cluster for the PoC